 How applying for financing can affect your credit

-When applying for financing, there is a range of ways it can affect your credit: from negatively to not at all.
+When applying for financing, there’s a range of ways a hard inquiry can affect your credit, from negatively to not at all.

-However, many secondary financing providers (lease-to-own, etc.) don’t rely solely on your credit score to make their decision.
-They look at other factors to determine your eligibility.
-This flexibility is what “No Credit Needed” refers to.
-Your credit history may still be reviewed, but your FICO® score might not reflect a hard inquiry.
-This isn’t a sure result for all secondary financing applications, as every provider is different.
-You should speak to a representative before applying if it’s a concern.
+Many secondary financing providers, including online lenders and lease-to-own providers, don’t rely solely on your credit score to make their decision.
+They may look at other factors to determine your eligibility, such as employment status and outstanding debts.
+Your credit history may still be reviewed by this type of lender, but your credit score probably won’t reflect a hard inquiry.
+Every provider is different, however.
+You should speak to a representative before applying if it’s a concern for you.

-Put simply, your credit score or history isn’t the main thing that decides your approval or denial.
-“No Credit Needed” is not a “No Credit Check” guarantee.
-It is, however, an invitation for those with bad credit or no credit history to apply.
+Put simply, with no-credit-needed financing, your credit score isn’t the main thing that decides whether you’re approved or denied.
+While “no credit needed” is not a no-credit-check guarantee, it can be an invitation for those with bad credit or no credit history to apply.

 You have options

 When applying for financing with no credit or a bad credit history, don’t despair.
-Know that there are trustworthy companies who can help you without getting hung up on your credit score.
-Understanding the difference between “No Credit Check” and “No Credit Needed” can help you choose a provider you feel comfortable doing business with.
+Know that there are trustworthy companies that can help you by looking beyond your credit score.
+Understanding the difference between “no credit needed” and “no credit check” can help you choose a provider you feel comfortable doing business with.

 The content of this article is for informational purposes only and should not be construed as personalized legal, financial, or other advice.
 This article represents paid promotional material provided by or on behalf of Snap Finance, LLC, or its affiliates.